Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: The M-Choice Epidemic-Behavior Co-Evolution Model

 \subsection{The Disease Spread Model}

-We use the classical Susceptible-Infected-Susceptible (SIS) model to depict the spread of the disease.
+We use the classic Susceptible-Infected-Susceptible (SIS) model to depict the spread of the disease.
 Each individual can be in one of two health states: susceptible or infected.
 We divide time into slots of equal length.
-At each time slot, a susceptible individual can be infected by an infected individual with a given infection rate, and an infected individual recovers at a certain recovery rate.
-We assume that susceptible individuals can adopt several different protective measures to reduce their risk of infection, and assume that the susceptible individuals have a total of $M$ possible behavioral options ${a_1, a_2, ..., a_M}$.
+At each time slot, a susceptible individual can be infected by an infected individual at a given infection rate, and an infected individual recovers at a certain recovery rate.
+We assume that susceptible individuals can adopt several different protective measures to reduce their risk of infection, and assume that the susceptible individuals have a total of $M$ possible behavioral options $\{a_1, a_2, ..., a_M\}$.
 For example, some may take the pandemic very seriously and adopt self-quarantine to avoid contact with infected people; some may adopt medium-level precautions such as wearing masks when going out and washing hands frequently; while others may take no protection and act as if the epidemic does not exist.
 To simplify the analysis, we also assume that all susceptible persons taking action $a_i$ have the same infection rate $\beta_i$.
-For those already infected with the disease, we consider the worst-case scenario where they act as if they are not infected and do not take any active action such as home isolation to prevent the disease from further spreading.
+For those already infected with the disease, we consider the worst-case scenario where they do not take any protective behavior such as home isolation to prevent the disease from further spreading.
+This assumption is grounded in the understanding that infected individuals might not possess the same level of motivation or necessity to embrace protective measures since they are already infected.
 We also assume that all infected people have the same recovery rate $\gamma$ to simplify the analysis.
 Let $s(t)$ and $i(t)$ denote the fractions of susceptible and infected individuals, respectively, at time $t$, while $x_i(t)$ denotes the fraction of people adopting action $a_i$ among all susceptible individuals at time $t$.
 Then the mean-field equation of the disease spread is:

 where $s(t)+i(t)=1$ and $\overline{\beta}=\sum_{i=1}^n \beta_i x_i(t)$.
 Then, by plugging $s(t)=1-i(t)$ into (\ref{eqn:SIS}), we can get the differential equation modeling the disease spread